JBZoo/CSV-Blueprint/README.md

 Description:
-  Validate CSV file by rule
+  Validate CSV file by schema.

 Usage:
   validate:csv [options]

 Options:
   -c, --csv=CSV                  CSV filepath to validate.
   -s, --schema=SCHEMA            Schema rule filepath.
+It can be a .yml/.json/.php file.
   -o, --output=OUTPUT            Report output format.
 Available options: text, table, github, gitlab, teamcity, junit [default: "table"]
       --no-progress              Disable progress bar animation for logs.
 It will be used only for text output format.
       --mute-errors              Mute any sort of errors.
 So exit code will be always "0" (if it's possible).